Immigration strategy

 Can I submit both TEF and IELTS for Express Entry?

 Yes.
 IRCC allows you to submit results for both official languages.
-Your first official language (higher proficiency) counts toward CRS, and your second official language can earn up to 24 additional CRS points.
+Your first official language (higher proficiency) counts toward CRS, your second official language adds standard language points, and reaching CLB 7 or higher in all four French skills earns a dedicated French-language proficiency bonus of +25 or +50 CRS points (the +50 tier requires CLB 5 or higher in English).
 Submitting both TEF and IELTS maximizes your score.

 How many CRS points can French give me in Express Entry?

 French as your first official language can earn up to 136 CRS points.
-As a second language alongside English, French adds up to 24 bonus points.
-Additionally, French proficiency makes you eligible for French-language category draws with significantly lower CRS cut-offs.
+As a second language alongside English, reaching CLB 7 or higher in all four French skills earns a dedicated French-language proficiency bonus of +25 or +50 CRS points (depending on your English level).
+French proficiency also makes you eligible for French-language category draws with significantly lower CRS cut-offs.

 What French level do I need for Express Entry?